amitEt25/zest-home-assignment/README.md

 ### Frontend (`frontend/.env`)

-- `VITE_API_URL` — The base URL for the backend API.
+- `VITE_API_URL` — Base URL for the backend API.
-  If you're using the Vite proxy (during development), set this to an empty string (`""`).
+  If you're using the Vite proxy (during development).
+Leave as "" if using Vite’s proxy.
 - `VITE_REQUEST_TIMEOUT` — API request timeout in ms

 ---

 ## Application Overview

-- **Task Submission:** Users submit tasks via the frontend UI.
-The backend enqueues each task for processing.
-- **Processing:** Workers (up to the number of CPU cores) process tasks, simulating work and random failures.
-- **Retries:** Failed tasks are retried with a delay, up to the configured maximum.
+1. Task Submission:
+   Frontend validates that message is a non-empty string, then calls POST /tasks.

+2. Enqueue & Processing:
+   Backend assigns a UUID, enqueues the task, and returns { taskId } immediately.
+A pool of workers (up to CPU cores) picks up tasks, simulates processing (sleep + random failure), and retries up to TASK_MAX_RETRIES.

+3. Logging:
-- **Logging:** Each task attempt (success or failure) is logged with a timestamp, worker ID, task ID, and message.
+   Each attempt—success or final failure—is appended atomically to logs/tasks.log with timestamp, worker ID, task ID and message.

-- **Live Statistics:** The dashboard displays total attempts, retries, successes, failures, average processing time, queue length, and worker status.
+4. Real-Time Statistics:
+   Frontend polls GET /statistics every 1.5s and displays live metrics.

 ---